guilhermeprp/guilhermeprp/README.md

 - 🌱 I’m currently learning more about Node Js.
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Learn more about Back End and Cyber security.
-- ⚡ Fun fact: I love to play some games, read about new frameworks, cook, hit to cinema.
+- ⚡ Fun fact: I love to play some games, learn about new technologies, cook, hit to cinema.

 ### Connect with me: